Zequez/weave-dev-context/README.md

-  build    Build UI, Happ and package the happ dev      Start the Vite UI dev server, and the Weave dev server help     Print help information nix      Enters the Nix shell
+  build    Build UI, Happ and package the happ dev      Start the Vite UI dev server, and the Weave dev server help     Print help information shell    Enters a Nix development shell with Rust and Holochain installed
 ```

 ### Happs Commands